Setup Guide

 initially_suspended=true

-comment = 'Used by select.dev'
+comment = 'Used by select.dev';

 grant usage on warehouse select_user to role select_user;